 Common Mistaken Beliefs About Taking Lessons & Practicing Guitar.

-This blog wants to go over some beliefs and opinions which students oftentimes screw themselves over with.
+This blog wants to go over some beliefs and opinions which students oftentimes screw themselves over.

 One of these opinions you sometimes hear as a teacher is: “I want to master first what I am working on before I’ll learn something new”.